makeitcloudy/makeitcloudy.github.io/_posts/2022-05-04-xcpng-firstVM-from-CLI.md

 cover-img: /assets/img/cover/img-cover-xen.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-xpng8.png
 share-img: /assets/img/cover/img-cover-xen.jpg
-tags: [HomeLab ,Debian ,XCP-ng]
+tags: [HomeLab, XCP-ng, Debian]
-categories: [HomeLab ,Debian ,XCP-ng]
+categories: [HomeLab, XCP-ng, Debian]
 ---
 The hypervisor of choice is XCP-ng.
 This guide has not been invented by me, it is a written version of the material available on [YouTube - XCP-ng CLI creating a VM](https://www.youtube.com/watch?v=y4PJqvFCGZ0) by HomeTinyLab.

 ## Assumptions